LisaHJung/OTel-for-Beginners-JS/README.md

 **IMPORTANT**

-In the `service` component, you must pay attention to the order in which the proccessors are listed as processors are applied sequentially!
+In the `service` component, you must pay attention to the order in which processors are listed, as they are applied sequentially.

 The `batch` processor should be listed **last** to group the data into batches before exporting.